Homosexuality and religion: Chinese folk religion

 Tu'er Shen, also known as the Rabbit God, is a gay Chinese deity.
 In 2006, Lu Wei-ming founded a temple for Tu'er Shen and Taoist worship in Yonghe District in the New Taipei City in Taiwan.
 About 9,000 pilgrims visit the temple each year praying for a suitable (same-sex) partner.
 The Wei-ming temple also performs love ceremonies for gay couples.
 It is the world's only religious shrine for homosexuals.

 Confucianism

 Confucianism, being primarily a social and political philosophy, focused little on sexuality; whether homosexual or heterosexual.
 However, the ideology did emphasize male friendships, and Louis Crompton has argued that the "closeness of the master-disciple bond it fostered may have subtly facilitated homosexuality".
 Homosexuality is not mentioned in the Analects of Confucius.

 Đạo Mẫu

-In Vietnam, many LGBT people find a safe community within the Đạo Mẫu religion which is worship on the mother god.
+In Vietnam, many LGBT people find a safe community within the Đạo Mẫu religion, which is worship of the mother god.
 Many LGBT people act as mediums during Đạo Mẫu rituals.

 Shinto

 Historically, Shinto "had no special code of morals and seems to have regarded sex as a natural phenomenon to be enjoyed with few inhibitions."
-While Shinto beliefs are diverse, Japanese Shinto doesn't condemn homosexuality, and the formally organized Konkokyo sect is fully affirming.
+While Shinto beliefs are diverse, Japanese Shinto does not condemn homosexuality, and the formally organized Konkokyo sect is fully affirming.
 Multiple Shinto leaders advocated in support of gay marriage in Hawaii.